elastic/apm-agent-python/docs/config/django.rst

 ..
 You'll be referencing the client slightly differently in Django as well::

-..     from opbeat_python.contrib.django.models import client
+..     from opbeat.contrib.django.models import client

 ..     client.captureException()